greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/external/g-using-the-greenplum-parallel-file-server--gpfdist-.md

 $ ps -ef | grep gpfdist
 ```

-Then kill the process, for example \(where 3456 is the process ID in this example\):
+Then terminate the process, for example \(where 3456 is the process ID in this example\):

 ```
 $ kill 3456